top of page

 Dopamine is the positive reinforcement neurotransmitter.
 It is a molecule that says, this feels good and I want more of it.
 Now there is another molecule which is the opposite.
 It's the neurotransmitter that says, this feels good and I don't want or need anymore.
 Those are clearly two different things.
 And the problem is, if we don't know the difference, then we are basically subject to continuing to try to reward our self and set us up for the chase!
 The hedonic treadmill.
 We get ahead by two inches and immediately it starts pulling us backward.
 This is nature’s cruel hoax.
 We end up on this hedonic treadmill of more and more.

-However, there is another molecule, which is Serotonin.
-It is responsible for happiness, contentment, satisfaction.
+The other molecule, which is Serotonin, is responsible for happiness, contentment, satisfaction.
 It is a neurotransmitter that is inhibitory in nature.
 Which means, there’s no such things as overdosing on too much happiness but there’s one thing that down regulates serotonin, and that is dopamine.

 So, the more pleasure we seek, the more unhappy we get!!